apple/swift-log/proposals/0001-metadata-providers.md

 `MetadataProvider` is struct nested in the `Logger` type, sitting alongside `MetadataValue` and the `Metadata`.
 Its purpose is to _provide_ `Logger.Metadata` from the asynchronous context, by e.g. looking up various task-local values, and converting them into `Logger.Metadata`.
-This is performed by calling the `provideMetadata()` function, like so:
+This is performed by calling the `get()` function, like so:

 ```swift
 extension Logger {